go-yaml/yaml/README.md

 Introduction
 ------------

+This is a fork of gopkg.in/yaml.v2 that adds the `SetLineLength` method to `Encoder`.
+The patch was taken from https://github.com/go-yaml/yaml/pull/455

 The yaml package enables Go programs to comfortably encode and decode YAML values.
 It was developed within [Canonical](https://www.canonical.com) as part of the [juju](https://juju.ubuntu.com) project, and is based on a